varig203/6408S/README.md

-# V5 6048S | Skibidi
+# V5 6048S | Special Ed

-This is the testing branch using LemLib over EZ-Template.
+Using test branch because I am too lazy to merge it with main